lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Use different factor (1.005) or different number of loop (45) if you want to generate different defects in the silica.
+    You can use different scale factor (here 1.005) or different number of steps in the loop (here 45) if you want to generate different defects in the silica.

 .. figure:: ../figures/level3/water-adsorption-in-silica/cracked-dark.png
     :alt: silica block with crack
     :class: only-dark
-    :height: 150
-    :align: right

 .. figure:: ../figures/level3/water-adsorption-in-silica/cracked-light.png
     :alt: silica block with crack
     :class: only-light

-    :height: 150
-    :align: right
+..  container:: figurelegend

+    Figure: Block of silica after deformation, with some holes and some deformed bonds.

 ..  container:: justify

-    The snapshot on the side shows the block of silica with holes and deformed bonds.

     After the dilatation, a final equilibration step of 20 picoseconds is performed.
-If you look at the dump file produced after executing this script, or at |video_dilatation|, you can see the dilatation occurring step-by-step, and the atoms adjusting progressively to the box size.
+If you look at the *dump.lammpstrj* file using VMD, you can see the dilatation occurring step-by-step, and the atoms adjusting progressively to the box size.

+..  container:: justify

     At first, the deformations
     are reversible (elastic regime).
 At some point, bonds start breaking and dislocations appear (plastic regime).

+..  container:: justify

     Alternatively, you
     can download the final state directly by clicking
     |download_silica_dilated|.
-The final system, with the crack, resembles:
+The final system with the crack resembles:

 .. |video_dilatation| raw:: html